7 dead, including 15-year-old boy after violent day in Philadelphia

 Police say three suspects opened fire on a 15-year-old boy near the intersection of South 29th and Morris streets around 7 p.m.

+"Based on ballistic evidence, we know at least 16 shots were fired from three separate caliber semi-automatic weapons," said Chief Inspector Scott Small with the Philadelphia Police Department.

+According to Small, the boy was in the backyard with family and friends when the gunmen unleashed a barrage of bullets.

-The teen was shot multiple times and later pronounced dead, Action News has learned.
-The suspects were able to get away.
+The teen was shot multiple times and later pronounced dead.
+Small says some bullets even penetrated the home.

+The suspects were able to getaway in a white vehicle, witnesses told police.

+Small said the boy did not live at the home.
+It's unclear what sparked the shooting.

 Earlier in the day, police say two men were found dead inside a home on the 2900 block of Rosehill Street.